 - Sell your existing flat

-3. Can I Buy A Private Property Before I Sell my HDB?
+3. Can I Buy a Private Property Before I Sell My HDB Flat?

 Yes, however, there will be certain ramifications to the loan limit and cash outlay for your private property purchase.